Cray-HPE/docs-csm/operations/network/management_network/generate_switch_configs.md

 * `Tds` – Aruba-based Test and Development System.
 These are small systems characterized by Kubernetes NCNs cabled directly to the spine.
 * `Full` – Aruba-based Leaf-Spine systems.
 These are usually customer production systems.
-* `V1` – Dell and Mellanox based systems of either a TDS or Full layout.
+* `V1` – Any Dell and Mellanox based systems.

 Generating a configuration file can be done for a single switch, or for the full system.
 Below are example commands for both scenarios:

 **Important:** Modify the following items in your command:

 * `--csm` : Which CSM version configuration do you want to use?
 For example, `1.3`, `1.2` or `1.0`
+NOTE: Only major and minor versions of CSM are tracked at this time.
+CANU bug fixes are captured in the latest CANU version and do not align with CSM bug fix versions.
 * `--a`   : What is the system architecture?
 (See above)
 * `--ccj` : Match the `ccj.json` file to the one you created for your system.
 * `--sls` : Match the `sls_file.json` to the one you created for your system.